andrewcooke/simple-crypt/README.md

 3. All encrypted messages start with a 4 byte header (ASCII "sc", followed by the version number).
 So an adversary is able to recognise that the data are encrypted (and not simply random).
+You can avoid this by discarding the first 4 bytes of the encrypted data, but you must of course replace them before decrypting, and the code will not inter-operate between versions.

 (c) 2012-2015 Andrew Cooke, andrew@acooke.org; 2013
 [d10n](https://github.com/d10n), david@bitinvert.com.
 Released into the